Hamza-Faarooq/Hamza-Faarooq/README.md

 - 🎓 **Third-year undergraduate** at **IIT Kharagpur**, Dual Degree (B.Tech + M.Tech), Chemical Engineering with AI Specialisation
 - 🧠 Passionate about solving complex physical problems at the intersection of **scientific machine learning**, **neural operators**, and **deep learning**
 - ✍️ Documents ML research on my [blog](https://hamza-faarooq.github.io/blogs.html) and writes about cricket and sports on [Medium](https://medium.com/@_hamza) (1M+ views on Quora)
-- 🚀 Always exploring new research directions and contributing to open source

 ---